hansenp/diachrscripts/docs/combining_interactions.rst

 By creating the files in this way, the individual interactions have same simple and twisted read pair counts for all replicates, which is usually not the case.
-However, in simplifies the presentation here, because we only need to know the content of the file for replicate 4 in order to understand the results.
+However, it simplifies the presentation here, because we only need to know the content of the file for replicate 4 in order to understand the results.

-To get the combined interactions that occur in at least two replicates execute the following command:
+To get the combined interactions that occur in at least two replicates, execute the following command:

 .. code-block:: console